Elon Musk says he expects Saudis to fund plan to take Tesla private

 Musk and Tesla also face two federal lawsuits accusing Musk of violating federal securities law by making false statements about funding for such a deal in order to boost the company's stock price.
 Tesla declined comment on the suits.

-Tesla stock rose almost 3% in early trading, but it quickly gave up those gains, and it was down slightly at midmorning.
-The stock was trading at about $355, far from the $420 proposed price for taking Tesla private.
+Tesla stock rose almost 3% in early trading, but it quickly gave up those gains, and it was up only slightly in later trading.
+The stock was trading at about $358, far from the $420 proposed price for taking Tesla private.

 That suggested that many investors remained skeptical of the proposal.
 There are many obstacles to such a deal.

-— CNN's Emma Bowden and CNNMoney's Jackie Wattles contributed to this report.
+— CNN's Emma Bowden and Clare Sebastian and CNNMoney's Jackie Wattles contributed to this report.